 Keeping track of everybody’s schedules and progress is a big part of running a successful law practice.
 In order to assess cases, coordinate between different subject matter experts and organize effective meetings, it is very essential that everyone is on the same page.

-Through Google Calendar (a part of G Suite) you can easily plan out team agendas and ensure that all the team members can attend important deadlines.
+Through Google Calendar (a part of Google Workspace (formerly G Suite)) you can easily plan out team agendas and ensure that all the team members can attend important deadlines.

 In Google Calendar you can either add existing calendars to your own calendar or you can create new calendars for your colleagues and team members.
 This way you can coordinate with your team members’ vacation schedules, business trips, availability schedules and upcoming deadlines, right from inside your own calendar.

 When you click the “+” icon in front of the “Add a coworker’s calendar” label, you get the following pop-up of choices from where you can select what sort of calendar you would like to add (or create a new calendar).

 9. Work in Google Docs even when there is no Internet connection

 A big apprehension among those who would like to use a cloud-based service like Google Workspace (formerly G Suite) instead of Microsoft Office is that, you need to be consistently connected to the Internet to be able to access and work on your documents, slides and even Google Drive.